Hearing loss is common and treatable

 Hearing plays a major role in our emotional well-being, physical health, and overall quality of life.

-Yet millions of people with hearing loss let it go untreated, despite research showing increased risk of falls, depression, anxiety, and dementia.
+Yet many people leave hearing loss untreated.
+Research links untreated hearing loss with increased risk of falls, depression, anxiety, and cognitive decline.

 Hearing loss treatment